Yang 3 in 2D: Plot

 They all race down to the college to discover there has been a substitute in the class for days.
 They ask the dean for information on the missing Professor Karl Rotmensen, but everything on his CV turns out to be false.
 Rotmensen's home address is actually an empty field, where they find VHS tapes about Yin and Yang that Mary Lightly (Jimmi Simpson) had made for Shawn before his death.
 In them, Mary warns that Yin will soon claim Yang as a victim because of his anger about Yang's apprehension and her newfound infamy.
 Meanwhile, Henry and Madeleine have tracked down their own copy of the photograph and Madeleine remembers it to be taken in front of the neighbor's house.
 When Henry tells Shawn, he rushes to the house with Burton "Gus" Guster to save Allison.
 Upon arrival, they hear a recording of Madeleine's voice calling from inside, leading them to proceed before waiting for backup.
 However, the door shuts behind them and they are locked inside.
 As the police try to enter, Juliet O'Hara enlists Yang's help as she once knew the house well.
 Yang agrees on the condition that she may take a new photo with Shawn.
 Yang leads Juliet in and promptly abandons her in the dark.

 Shawn and Gus have found Allison only to discover she is Yin's new apprentice who has lured them into a trap.
 Yin (Peter Weller) binds Shawn and Gus and begins filling a syringe with a lethal concoction.
 Yin intends to murder Gus in front of Shawn, and plans for something more "colorful" for Shawn afterwards.
 During this scene, Shawn and Gus bicker causing Yin to call them both "insufferable".
 They insist that Yin must explain all his actions in a long soliloquy before killing them, as this is the correct "protocol" for villains.

 Yin obliges, but just after his explanation, Yang enters, calling Yin "Daddy".
 Shawn and Gus discover that Yin has actually committed each of the murders attributed to Yang, forcing her to assist him for years until she finally allowed Shawn to catch her.
 Yang had always longed for the perfect childhood she saw Shawn enjoying as a child, which Yin insists was far from ideal as the Spencers' marriage was collapsing and Henry ignored Shawn for work.
 Yin tells Yang that he was always there for her.
-Yang asks Yin if she can "come home" and resume helping him, to which he agrees, pulling her into a fatherly embrace.
+Yang asks Yin if she can "come home" and resume helping him, to which he reluctantly agrees, pulling her into a fake fatherly embrace.
 However, knowing he will never change, Yang injects the syringe into Yin's chest, killing him.

 Meanwhile, Juliet finds Allison and attempts to take her to safety.
 However, Juliet becomes suspicious of Allison's contradicting lies and Allison attacks her.
 Juliet manages to defeat her and the SWAT team arrives.